Updated: Feb 18

 Growing up, loud voices translated into love and honesty.
 We lose it and forgive easily in my family.
 We are highly emotional, we cry, we yell, we show up at one another’s doors unannounced, we love hard, and forgive loudly too, and with a lot of equally loud laughter.
 The women in my family are outspoken, if sometimes to a fault, but they are also supremely loving.
 I suppose text messages can often feel a bit wimpy and bland for a person who grew up with such heated expressions of communication.
 I often find myself not knowing what to do with a bubble of letters or how to create one that will truly reflect me.
 Where’s the voice, the kiss, the hug that says, we worked it out.

 There’s a great line in the film Jerry Maguire in which Cuba Gooding Jr says, “You think we’re fighting, I think we’re finally talking to one another.”
 Yeah.
 That’s the way I understand things too.
-I’m working diligently to understand the languages of love and communication which are different from my own so that I can better love the people in my life.
+I’m working to understand the languages of love and communication which are different from my own so that I can better love the people in my life.
 Not everyone is going to register the forms of communication that I understand as love.
 And the fact that I am learning to reign in my emotional reactivity, especially with people for whom emotional outbursts are absolutely not an expression of love or communication, is a conversation for another day.
 I am learning new modes of healthy communication that require a lot of mental untangling from my upbringing without losing the essence of what makes me me.
 Technology makes it all the more confusing to navigate.
-But I’m not giving up.
+I’m not giving up.

 I admire people who are capable of consistency in keeping a virtual connection burning at all times.
 I really do.
 I personally don’t feel the loss of connection in the void of consistent virtual contact, but that is a difficult thing to explain to someone who is in need of that other thing, that regular check-in kind of thing.

 As a person who struggles with mental illness, the depression and anxiety that I live with makes the committee inside my own head quite loud.
 There are times when I simply can’t bring any additional voices or emotional triggers (via already anxiety inducing text messages) into the fold.
 As mundane as a text may be to some people, it can be the opening of pandora’s box for me.
-I’m learning tools for how to quiet the myriad of voices within me so that I can meet others in the casual conversation they crave, but it is a p r o c e s s.
+I’m learning tools for how to quiet the myriad of voices within me so that I can meet others in the casual conversation they crave.
+It is a p r o c e s s.

 I value my autonomy and quality time with others equally.
-I loath group gatherings unless it is with people I am intimately acquainted with and even then I can’t predict if I will be feeling social enough to attend that day.
+I loath group gatherings unless it is with people I share a particularly comfortable vibe with, and even then I can’t predict if I will be feeling social enough to attend that day.
 I am both a social creature and a recluse.
 I cancel a lot.
 But I also show up unexpectedly.
 I’m either a fly on the wall, or the loud mouth who says all the inappropriate things, or I’m buried in the kitchen “helping”, where I can talk to the host alone, or I’m spending the entire party in the bathroom with two close friends and reminiscing.
 I do the long extravagant goodbye or I sneak out the back door.
 I cry in the pantry and smile when I’m caught.
 I struggle with social interaction in the human world, and even more so in the land of translating the gesticulating moods I live by into a the context of various messaging apps which invade our personal space/time in a manner which feels robotic and foreign to me.
 Surely I am not alone here.